 Both are predicted to become extinct by 2025.
 As in, five years from now.

 Like the great space before me, it’s hard to take in.

-And like the sharks that troubled me in The Seychelles, the survival of these species matters more than just having cool things to look at.
+The survival of these species matters more than just having cool things to look at.
 As shark conservationist Mike Rutzen explained, the survival of the animals at the top of the food chain reflects the health of the ecosystem beneath it.